allegro/blog/_posts/2022-08-29-azure-cosmosdb-case-study.md

 The outcomes of this work have been published as an opensource .NET library on our GitHub page:
 [Allegro.CosmosDb.BatchUtilities](https://github.com/allegro/cosmosdb-utils/tree/main/src/Allegro.CosmosDb.BatchUtilities).
-Feel free to use it or even contribute with new features.
+Feel free to use it or even contribute new features.

 ## Conclusions